bob1de/hass-apps/docs/apps/schedy/writing-schedules.rst

   case) is assumed.

 The format used to specify values for the first five types of constraints is similar to that of crontab files.
-We call it range strings, and only integers are supported, no decimal values.
+We call it range specification, and only integers are supported, no decimal values.

 * ``x``: the single number ``x``
 * ``x-y`` where ``x < y``: range of numbers from ``x`` to ``y``,